decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-Since this specification is designed to make verifiable data about a DID publicly discoverable, privacy implications of are important to consider.
+Since this specification is designed to make verifiable data about a DID publicly discoverable, privacy implications are important to consider.
 The publication of verifiable data about a DID is a voluntary decision by the credential [holder][holder] and requires an update of the DID document that is under the control of the DID controller.
 Therefore, the publication of verifiable data is a user-centric decision and upholds the principles of Privacy by Design [PRIVACY-BY-DESIGN](#ref:PRIVACY-BY-DESIGN).

-Outside of this specification and these privacy considerations is the publication of verifiable data about the [holder's][holder] DID by a third-party, for example by an [issuer][issuer] or [verifier][verifier].
+This specification does not recommend the publication of verifiable data about the [holder's][holder] DID by a third-party, for example by an [issuer][issuer] or [verifier][verifier].

 ### Spectrum of Privacy

 _This section is non-normative_

-Verifiable Credentials [[spec:VC-DATA-MODEL]] support the full privacy spectrum ranging from pseudonymous to strongly identified.
+Verifiable Credentials [[spec:VC-DATA-MODEL]] accommodate a wide range of privacy levels from pseudonymous to strongly identifiable.
 The Linked Verifiable Presentations specification strives to support the full privacy spectrum and does not take philosophical positions on the correct level of anonymity for any specific link.
 The following sections provide guidance for implementers who want to avoid specific scenarios that are hostile to privacy.